0sAND1s/HCDisk/README.md

 - [-f]: format destination disk while copying

 Examples:
-	copydisk A: image.dsk - will copy disk in drive A: to image file; destinaition image file must exist and must be formatted with the same format as source OR -f argument will create and format the destination disk or image file. copydisk image.dsk B: - will copy the image file to physical disk in drive B:
+- copydisk A: image.dsk - will copy disk in drive A: to image file; destination image file must exist and must be formatted with the same format as source OR -f argument will create and format the destination disk or image file.
+- copydisk image.dsk B: - will copy the image file to physical disk in drive B:

 copyfs - Copy only used blocks from current file system to another disk (same file system type, CP/M only)
 - \<direction>: 'to'/'from'
 - \<remote>: source/destination disk image (i.e. 1.dsk) or COM port (i.e. COM1)

 Examples:
-	copyfs from COM1 - will write curret disk with file system blocks read from COM1 copyfs to COM2 - will copy file system blocks from current disk to COM2 port
+- copyfs from COM1 - will write curret disk with file system blocks read from COM1
+- copyfs to COM2 - will copy file system blocks from current disk to COM2 port

 How to copy HC BASIC disks over serial cable (COM port):
 1. Notice in Windows device manager the name of the COM port (COM1, COM2, etc).